-This page details one or more prerelease versions of Normality.
+This page details prerelease information and/or media for Normality.

 - 1 "Bad Influence" Segment